-Hoobly probably has the most identical look and feel to Craigslist in relation to the other alternatives listed in this article.
-You can search for just about anything on this site in addition to product listings in Canada and Europe.
+In comparison to the other Craigslist alternatives listed in this article, Hoobly probably has the almost identical look and feel of Craigslist.
+You can search for just about anything on this site.
+In addition, there are product listings in Canada and Europe.

 13. PennySaver USA

-You can also publish paid ads on PennySaver as well and it is very much like the classified section you would find in your local newspaper.
+You can also publish paid ads on PennySaver as well.
+It is very much like the classified section you would find in your local newspaper.

 14. Ads Globe

-This is entirely free to use and you can buy or sell just about anything.
-ClassifiedAds.com has a very simple layout and is reminiscent of the classified ads you would see in a newspaper except pictures are uploaded.
+This site is entirely free to use, and you can buy or sell just about anything.
+ClassifiedAds.com has a very simple layout and is reminiscent of the classified ads you would see in a newspaper except with pictures uploaded.

-As with many of the other alternative sites, you will have the most success using ClassifiedAds.com if you live in a large city.
+As with many of the other Craigslist alternatives, you will have the most success using ClassifiedAds.com if you live in a large city.
 Although, they do have boards for many smaller regions across each state as well.

 16. US Free Ads

 US Free Ads has been around since 1999.
 It still has a very basic layout reminiscent of circa-2000 websites.
-Unlike some of the other sites that allow unlimited postings for sellers, a free membership with US Free Ads only allows you to list 2 products at once.
-You will need to upgrade to the Gold memberships ($10 per year for 25 ads at once) or the Premium membership ($9.99 per month for unlimited ads) if you are a frequent seller or want additional selling features.
+Unlike some of the other sites that allow unlimited postings for sellers, a free membership with US Free Ads will enable you to only list two products at once.

 To buy on US Free Ads, you only need a free membership.
 According to US Free Ads, their most popular listings are dogs, horses, and houses.

-It is free to post your ad to a city board, but, you can pay extra to extend the advertisement to additional cities, remove third-party ads from your listing, or send your ad to the top of a buyer’s search results.
+Posting your ad on a city board is free.
+But, you can pay extra to extend the advertisement to additional cities, remove third-party ads from your listing, or send your ad to the top of a buyer’s search results.

 18. USA Today Classifieds

-You probably didn’t know there were this many different sites like Craigslist.
-Depending on where you live, some sites will be a better option than the others.
+Depending on where you live, some Craigslist alternatives will be a better option than the others.
 The next time you are ready to buy or sell locally online, give one of these a try.
 You might be surprised.